jmcrego/BiSync/README.md

   - Select the left and right-side languages (the model must habe been trained with such languages).
 * Use:
   - Edit (or post-edit) any text area and press the BiSync <b>button</b> to get the corresponding translation.
-  - Click on any word to obtain alternative translations starting from the selected word.
+  - <b>Click</b> on any word to obtain alternative translations starting from the selected word.
-  - Select a word sequence to obtain paraphrases of the selected sequence.
+  - <b>Select</b> a word sequence to obtain paraphrases of the selected sequence.